kyle-sutherland/poodle/README.md

 ```bash
 python __main__.py
 ```
+To change the initial prompt, change the string contained in the property initial_prompt in the ChatSession class in chat_manager.py.
 ## Feedback and Contributions

 Feel free to provide feedback, report bugs, or make contributions to enhance the program's capabilities.